teymourh/AWS-ElastiCache-Immersion-Day/workshop/content/Labs/lab1/Sec3_AccessApp/_index.en.md

 **ACTION:** Connect to ElastiCache for Redis Cluster via redis-cli tool:

 1. Use the redis command line specifying Redis host & port (default 6379).
-Here we use the '$REDIS_MASTER_HOST' environment variable which has be pre-configured for you:
+Here we use the '$REDIS_MASTER_HOST' environment variable which has been pre-configured for you:

 ```bash
 redis-cli -h $REDIS_MASTER_HOST -p 6379